 Not all flights are meant for sleeping.
 If you tried your darnedest to stay awake but paid a visit to The Land of Nod anyway, stick with the following plan.
 Your sleep (and your trip) shouldn’t be thrown too far off wack.

 Traveling across times zones takes a significant toll on your body.
 A 2010 study found that multi-time zone travel “results in…reduced alertness, daytime fatigue, loss of appetite, [and] reduced cognitive skills.”

-The most significant side effect, however, is the disruption of the body’s internal day/night clock.
+The most significant side effect, however, is the disruption of the body’s internal day/night clock, aka the circadian rhythm.
 Judith Davidson, clinical psychologist and sleep researcher, writes for The Globe and Mail: “by far the biggest adjustment for our bodies [when traveling across time zones] is the sudden shifting into a new time zone with new patterns of light and darkness.
 Light-dark patterns are used by…the brain…to keep our body clock in tune with our day-night cycle.”

 Most research shows that it takes about one day to adjust for every time zone you cross.
 So if you cross three time zones, expect to feel a bit out of sorts sleep-wise for about three days.
 This is especially true when flying west to east; the effects will likely be somewhat minimized (expect the adjustment to be cut in half) if you travel east to west.

 There is a way to combat this, though — and it doesn’t involve sleep aids, drugs, or drinking too much wine with dinner.

 You can “trick” your body into getting great sleep in your new destination by changing your sleep-wake patterns before you even arrive.
 Take a look at the chart below to figure out how and when to shift your bed and wake times.

 A couple of helpful hints for pattern shifting: